 - Usually involves a hard inquiry into your credit

 - Will likely affect your credit score

-Like a credit card, small dollar personal installment loans are also typically unsecured.
+What is an installment loan?An installment loan is a broad category of credit products that can be used for both personal and professional purchases.
+For today, we’re going to focus on personal installment loans — specifically those with short terms.Like a credit card, small dollar personal installment loans are also typically unsecured.
 This means you won’t have to pledge any assets against your loan when you apply.
 Most lenders will look at your credit history as part of their approval process, using your credit score to gauge your creditworthiness.

-While most credit cards operate on a monthly billing cycle, an installment loan’s payment schedule may be unique to the borrower.
+How are payments for installment loans determined?While most credit cards operate on a monthly billing cycle, an installment loan’s payment schedule may be unique to the borrower.
 Several factors typically come into play in determining when and how much you’ll have to pay for each installment of your loan depending on the lender, including: